 Also, make sure to report the problem in Google Home > Account > Feedback to report the problem.
-Or, navigate to the official Google Support page, here.
+Or, navigate to the official Google Support page.

 That should do it.
 Thank you for reading and feel free to share your thoughts, questions, or suggestions with us.
 The comments section is just below and we look forward to hearing from you.

-Editor’s note: This article was originally published in July 2021.
+Editor’s note: This article was initially published in July 2021.
 We made sure to revamp it for freshness and accuracy.

 3 thoughts on “Google Home app can’t find device?
 Here’s how to fix it”